environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 **How are the data structured?**
 > ANSWER HERE

 Let's copy all the genome files into a new directory in data called `genomes_sequences`.
 BUT rather than copying data needlessly we can use the command `ln -fs <file_location> <destination>`.
 This will link the file in a new location but won't actually copy the contents of the file.
-Do this for all the genomes (Pro, Syn, and the other Bacteria).
+Do this for all the genomes (Pro and the other Bacteria).

 **What command did you use?**
 ```